How do our memories differ from our experiences?

 What is the Peak-end Rule?

 The peak-end rule is a psychological heuristic that changes the way we recall past events.
-We remember a memory or judge an experience based on how they felt at the peak moments, as well as how they felt at the end.1
+We remember a memory or judge an experience based on how we felt at its peak moments, as well as how we felt at the end.1

 Where this bias occurs